binchenX/understand_container/docs/ch7.md

 # Network

-When it comes to the container network, the oci runtime spec does no more than creating or joining a [network namespace](http://man7.org/linux/man-pages/man7/network_namespaces.7.html).
-All the other workers are left to be dealt with by using [hooks](https://github.com/opencontainers/runtime-spec/blob/master/config.md#posix-platform-hooks), which lets you inject into different [stages](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) of the container runtime and do some customization.
+When it comes to container networking, the OCI runtime spec does nothing more than creating or joining a [network namespace](http://man7.org/linux/man-pages/man7/network_namespaces.7.html).
+All other tasks are left to be handled using [hooks](https://github.com/opencontainers/runtime-spec/blob/master/config.md#posix-platform-hooks), which allow you to inject into different [stages](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) of the container runtime and perform some customization.

-With the default `config.json`, you will see only a `loop device`, but not an `eth0` that you normally see on the host that allows you talk to the outside world.
-But, we can set up a simple bridge network by using `netns` as the hook.
+With the default `config.json`, you will only see a `loop device`, not an `eth0` that you normally see on the host, which allows you to communicate with the outside world.
+However, we can set up a simple bridge network using `netns` as the hook.

-Go and get [netns](https://github.com/genuinetools/netns) and copy the binary to `/usr/local/bin`, where the following config.json assume.
-Worth to note that the hooks are executed in the runtime namespace, not the container namespace.
-That means, among other things, the hooks binary should reside in the host system, not the container.
-Hence, you don't need to put the netns into the container rootfs.
+Download [netns](https://github.com/genuinetools/netns) and copy the binary to `/usr/local/bin`, as assumed by the following `config.json`.
+It's worth noting that the hooks are executed in the runtime namespace, not the container namespace.
+This means, among other things, that the hooks binary should reside on the host system, not in the container.
+Therefore, you don't need to put `netns` into the container rootfs.

 ## Setup bridge network using netns

-Make the following change to `config.json`.
-In addition to the hooks, we also need `CAP_NET_RAW` capability so that we can use `ping` inside of the container to do some basic network checking.
+Make the following changes to `config.json`.
+In addition to the hooks, we also need the `CAP_NET_RAW` capability so that we can use `ping` inside the container for basic network checks.

 ```
 binchen@m:~/container/runc$ git diff